|Eagle Harbor Range, MI|

 There exists a similar necessity for range-lights in Eagle harbor as in Copper harbor, similar in kind, but not in degree.

 On March 3, 1875, Congress appropriated $8,000 for range lights to mark the entrance channel being constructed at Eagle Harbor.
 Roughly three acres of land were acquired on the southern side of the harbor in 1875, and the range lights were built during the 1877 season.
 The rear light, which had a focal plane of twenty-nine feet above the harbor and was situated 1,000 feet south of the front light, was exhibited from a rectangular tower mounted atop the lake-facing gable of a six-room, one-and-a-half-story keeper’s dwelling.
 Located near the shore, the front light was exhibited from a window atop a twenty-four-foot-tall wooden tower that was square in it slower half and octagonal in its upper half.
 A smaller window was situated on the landward side of the front tower so the keeper could see if the light was burning from the comfort of the dwelling.
-The structures built for the Eagle Harbor Range Lights resembled those employed on the Great Lakes at Copper Harbor, Grand Island harbor, Portage River, Baileys Harbor, and Presque Isle.
+The structures built for Eagle Harbor Range Lights resembled those employed on the Great Lakes at Copper Harbor, Grand Island Harbor, Portage River, Baileys Harbor, and Presque Isle.

 A 1,000-foot-long boardwalk linked the range lights, and access to the station was provided either by the old military road that ran between the lights or by a wooden-pile landing that extended out into the harbor near the front light.
 In addition to the tower and dwelling, the station was also equipped with a privy, barn, hen house, and a well house built over a nearby creek that facilitated pumping water to the dwelling.
 As the station was surrounded by swampy land, its healthfulness was listed as just fair.